carl-topham-tools/sublime-window-layouts/README.md

 Place the file in the user packages folder ( Packages > User folder )

-This usually can be found here:
+This usually can be found here (You may need to see hidden files to see the folder):

     /Users/***user name***/Library/Application Support/Sublime Text #/Packages/user